 When planning your Jane's Walk, the sky is the limit!
 Walks can focus on the history of a neighborhood or an area's ongoing evolution.
 They can help raise awareness about a particular issue or just serve to bring urban explorers to a different part of the city.
 Whether place-based, issue-based, activity-based or a combination of the three - we welcome creative themes and formats.
-But don't feel like you have to be an expert-adding local voices and a variety of perspectives make for an even more dynamic walk.
+But don't feel like you have to be an expert-adding local voices and a variety of perspectives makes for an even more dynamic walk.
 Below are a series of examples from previous years to demonstrate the festival's range and offer some inspiration for your Jane's Walk.
+The full roster of 2018 walks is also still on the Jane's Walk NYC website to showcase the diversity of walk topics and locations.